-Our new checklist is meant to stimulate thinking and guide schools through the process of empowering English Language Learners and their families during distance learning.
+Our checklist is meant to stimulate thinking and guide schools through the process of empowering ELLs and their families during distance learning.

-An English language learner is a term used in some English-speaking countries such as the U.S. and Canada to describe a person who is learning the English language in addition to their native language or any other languages they may speak.
+An ELL is a term used in some English-speaking countries such as the U.S. and Canada to describe a person who is learning the English language in addition to their native language or any other languages they may speak.

-According to New York University, English language learners are the fastest-growing student population group, according to the National Education Association.
+According to New York University, ELLs are the fastest-growing student population group, according to the National Education Association.
 By 2025, an estimated 25 percent of public school students will be ELLs.

-Their families will also need unique assistance in understand what will be expected during remote learning so that they can be collaborators in educating their children.
+Their families will also need unique assistance to understand what will be expected during distance learning so that they can be collaborators in educating their children.

 Our checklist covers:

 - Websites and community outreach

 - Inbound phone calls and hotlines

 - Individual Learning Plans (ILPs) and Individual Education Plans (IEPs)

 We invite you to download our checklist today.